History of Indianapolis in Timeline

 Indianapolis hosted the NCAA Division I women's basketball Final Four in 2016.

-2016: Joe Hogsett administration begins
+2016: Joe Hogsett administration began

 Since 2016, the administration of Joe Hogsett has focused on addressing a rise in gun violence and the city's racial disparities.

-2018: Most violent year
+2018: Most Violent Year

 In 2018, electric scooter-sharing systems, including Bird, Lime, and Veo, were launched in Indianapolis.